Items

 You can purchase assembly items.

-Assembly Items can contain sub assembly items in their BOM.
+Assembly Items can contain sub-assembly items in their BOM.

 Assembly Items behave as stock items.

-Average cost of an assembly item is calculated from the average cost of the BOM components AT THE TIME THEY ARE BUILT.
+The average cost of an assembly item is calculated from the average cost of the BOM components AT THE TIME THEY ARE BUILT.

 Do you sell your products in bundles?
 Yes/No.